-ГН R" APPROVAL OF THE 2004 SYPRIS EQUITY l .
+ГН R" APPROVAL OF THE 2004 SYPRIS EQUITY l.
 Election of the following Class II direct Nominees: R. Scott Gill Roger W. Johnson Robert Sroka. or nominees for three-year terms expiring in 20 007: The Board of Directors recommends a vote "FOR" all the above nominees. ☐ FOR ALL ☐ WITHHOLD ALL ☐ FOR ALL EXCEPT (INSTRUCTIONS: TO WITHHOLD TO VOTE FOR ANY INDIVIDUAL WRITE THAT NOMINEE'S NAME SPACE PROVIDED ABOVE.)
 NOMINEE, 2 .
-Approval of the 2004 Sypris Equity Pla n. $\Box$ FOR ☐ AGAINST □ ABSTAIN 3.
-In their discretion, the proxies are author the Annual Meeting. orized to vote upon such other business as may properly co me before the Annual Meeting and any adjournment of f Date: , , 20 00 4 SIGNATURE(S) SIGNATURE(S) Please sign as name appears hereon.
+Approval of the 2004 Sypris Equity Pla n. \Box FOR ☐ AGAINST □ ABSTAIN 3.
+In their discretion, the proxies are authorized to vote upon such other business as may properly come before the Annual Meeting and any adjournment of the Annual Meeting.
+Date: , , 20 00 4 SIGNATURE(S) SIGNATURE(S) Please sign as name appears hereon.
 When shares at held by joint tenants, both should sign.
 When signin as attorney, executor, administrator, trustee, or guardian, please give full title as such.
 If a corporati please sign full corporate name by President or othe g on,